 Improperly connected power cord:

+When your circular saw stops mid cut, the first thing you should do is check the power cord.
 If the power cord is not properly connected, it will make poor contact and any movement caused by the power cord will cause a short power failure.
 At any power failure, the circular saw blade will stop.
 You need to make sure that you have a good connection between the circular saw and the electrical outlet.

 Damaged power cord: